salvatorecampagna/CarND/term2/project3_particle_filter/README.md

 Self-Driving Car Engineer Nanodegree Program

 In this project a *Particle Filter* is used for the purpose of localizing a car given a set of noisy LIDAR measurements and a 2D map.
-The Particle Filter is implmented as a class in `particle_filter.h` and `particle_filter.cpp`.
+The **Particle Filter** is implmented as a class in `particle_filter.h` and `particle_filter.cpp`.

 The car has been kidnapped and transported to a new location.
 As a result, no information about the location is avilable to the car excluding a noisy GPS estimation.
 The car also has a map of the location and can rely on lots of noisy LIDAR measurements and control data.

 The Particle Filter implemented in this project estimates the position of the car in a 2D environment.

 # Background

-A Particle Filter is a filter used to estimate the internal state of a dynamic system when partial observations are made and random perturbations are present in the sensors as well as in the synamic system.
+A Particle Filter is a filter used to estimate the internal state of a dynamic system when partial observations are made and random perturbations are present in the sensors as well as in the dynamic system.
 The Particle Filter computes the conditional probability (also posterior distribution) of the states of some Markov process, given some noisy and partial observations.
 In this project we try to solve a localization problem and, as a result, the Particle Filter is used to estimate the position of the car in a 2D world (x,y) and its heading.

 Among the algorithms used to estimate the state of a system it is the easiest to program and also the most flexible.
 It works with a continuous state space estimating a multimodal posterior distribution.
 However, Particle Filters do not perform well when applied to very high-dimensional systems.